Thorium/FSharp.Data.JsonProvider.Serializer/Readme.md

 ```

 Besides of this, you continue using your existing JsonProvider implementation as is.
+Currently it uses System.Text.Json style of encoding the quote characters, etc. but if you want to customize
+your serialization more, you can set JsonReaderOptions and JsonWriterOptions as parameters.

 ## Initial Benchmarks

+FSharp.Data 6.3, System.Text.Json 8.0

 Test-case:
 - Read JSON to JsonProvider.
 (Serialization)